aungsias/Forays/Self/1. Linear Regression vs. Logistic Regression, Stock Movement Prediction/README.md

 In financial time series data, autocorrelation can complicate modeling and forecasting.
 This statistical property, where a stock's price today might be closely related to its price in recent days or weeks, undermines the assumption that observations are independent.
 To address this challenge, our analysis will utilize a shorter timeframe for both training and testing.
 By limiting the period of analysis and employing logarithmic returns, we aim to diminish the effect of autocorrelation, thus creating a more reliable model.
 This decision enables a focus on more immediate relationships in the data, without the potential distortion caused by lingering long-term dependencies.

 ### Linear and Logistic Regression in Brief
+#### Linear Regression
+Linear regression typically outputs continuous values.
+However, for our specific purpose of predicting the directional movement of stock prices (up or down), we need to convert these continuous predictions into binary form.
+We do this by applying a sign function to the continuous predictions.
+A positive prediction is translated into +1, representing an upward movement, while a negative prediction is translated into -1, representing a downward movement.
+This conversion allows us to compare the performance of the linear regression model directly with the logistic regression model, which inherently predicts binary outcomes.
+Linear regression can be generalized as such:

+$$y=\beta{X} + \alpha$$

+where $y$ is the predicted value, $\beta$ is the coefficient for the independent variable, and $\alpha$ is the y-intercept.

+#### Logistic Regression
+Logistic regression is designed to predict binary outcomes and outputs probabilities.
+In the context of our study, it is used to predict whether the stock price will move up or down.
+The model classifies the probabilities into two classes, typically using 0.5 as a threshold.
+A probability greater than 0.5 translates into a prediction of upward movement, while a probability less than or equal to 0.5 translates into a prediction of downward movement.
+Logistic regression can be generalized as such:

+$$p(y=1) = \frac{1}{1 + e^{-(\beta{X} + \alpha)}}$$

+where $p(y=1)$ is the probability of that the dependent variable $y$ is 1 (e.g. the stock price goes up), $\beta$ is the coefficient for the independent variable $X$, $\alpha$ is the bias term, and $e$ is the base of the natural logarithm.

 ## Methodology